 The right panel of Table 3 shows results for intra-rater agreement.
 Results also show that ratings for the different actors are consistent within farmers.
 The fact that intra-rater agreement is higher than inter-rater agreement may indicate some degree of assortative matching within the chain, whereby farmers who select better performing agro-input dealers also tend to go to better processors and sell to better traders.
 However, it could also be that ratings are determined more by farmer level characteristics (such as the education level of the farmer) than by actor level characteristics, leading farmers to rate different actors in a more consistent way.
 At the same time, as farmers rate different actors, it also seems reasonable that there is no complete intra-rater agreement.

+The fact that we find reasonable inter-rater agreement seems to suggest that ratings are valid proxies for the attributes of the value chain actors being rated.
+In Table 4, we test validity further by correlating average ratings received by actors to observable characteristics of the actor.
+Some of these dimensions, like reputation, are hard to measure, but for others like location, quality and prices charged, we are able to construct proxies.
+In the first column of Table 4, we correlate the location based rating to a measure that attempts to capture the location of the actor (dealer or miller) relative to where the customers are, and find that actors that are less centrally located are scored lower on the location attribute.
+To test if quality ratings are associated to observable quality characteristics of the actors, we first compute an index that is based on various observables.
+For instance, for agro-input dealers, the index measures if various seed quality related attributes such as shelf life and moisture content were checked over the course of the previous year by official inspectors.
+For traders, the index includes whether the trader uses improved storage bags, as well as a number of services they provide to farmers.
+For millers, quality is proxied by looking at the structure where the mill is located in (type of roof, wall and floor).
+Using this quality index, we also find that there is a positive correlation between observed quality and the quality ratings actors get.
+The last column shows that there is no significant correlation between the price that value chain actors charge for their services and products, and the price competitiveness ratings.

+Table 4.
+Regression results looking at the relation between ratings given by the farmers and the actual market attributes.